01 of 09

 Tomato Chickpea Salad

-Chop tomatoes, whisk dressing, drain chickpeas, toss together.
-Done!Continue to 13 of 13 below.
+Chop tomatoes, whisk dressing, drain chickpeas, and toss together.
+Done!Continue to 9 of 9 below.

 Tomato, Cucumber & Red Onion Salad

-Toss 2 chopped tomatoes, 1 peeled and chopped cucumber and 1 small chopped red onion with a bit of olive oil and red wine vinegar.
-Salt and pepper to taste.
+Toss 2 chopped tomatoes, 1 peeled and chopped cucumber, 1 small chopped red onion, and a bit of olive oil and red wine vinegar.
+Add salt and pepper to taste.